 The youth ministry at FCUCC is committed to spiritual formation, social justice advocacy, inter-generational ministry, and service to and for marginalized populations living in the Asheville area.

-Our Youth Ministry Coordinator, Rev. Andrew Hoots, meets with students weekly, via Zoom during the pandemic, through confirmation classes and Bible study.
-Prior to the pandemic, students would gather for confirmation classes, Bible study, local service opportunities, retreats, and outings including paintball, visiting the board game café in downtown Asheville, and the occasional Asheville Tourists baseball game.
+Our Youth Ministry Coordinator, Rev. Andrew Hoots, meets with students weekly through confirmation classes and Bible study.
+Other activities can include local service opportunities, retreats, and outings including paintball, visiting the board game café in downtown Asheville, and the occasional Asheville Tourists baseball game.
+Youth participate in Laundry Love on the last Sunday of each month.

 The main structure of our youth ministry is to have students paired with a trusted adult in order to build a relational connection with that person to journey through life’s challenges and doubts.
 Doubt is a normal part of the faith journey and can be difficult on students who don’t have a mentor to help foster deeper faith.